o2346/pde/docs/issues/5tre.md

 1. initial setup of the macOS
 1. make it online
+1. full install xcode to avoid macvim installation on brew
 1. register appleid on the machine
 1. execute entry point of this sysytem
 1. ssh configurations